 Under the NDB where we have reasonable grounds to believe that there has been a data breach, and that it is likely to cause serious harm to one or more individuals, we will:

-Where we suspect a data breach has occurred we will immediately conduct an investigation and if one is found will follow the above procedure.
+Where we suspect a data breach has occurred, we will immediately conduct an investigation and if one is found will follow the above procedure.

 For more information on the NBD scheme, please see https://www.oaic.gov.au/privacy-law/privacy-act/notifiable-data-breaches-scheme.

-As at 25 May 2018, the General Data Protection Regulation (GDPR) was introduced providing increased transparency for data protection for all businesses transferring data to the EU.
+From the 25th May 2018, the General Data Protection Regulation (GDPR) was introduced providing increased transparency for data protection for all businesses transferring data to the EU.
 While the GDPR and the Privacy Act share some similarities, we are providing robust privacy policies and procedures for our staff and clients.

-By using our websites, mobile apps, official media platforms or use of our services or products through us or our authorised third parties, you consent to your Information being transferred to other countries which have different data protection laws than Australia.
+By using our websites, mobile apps, official media platforms or use of our services or products through us or our authorised third parties, you consent to your information being transferred to other countries which have different data protection laws than Australia.

 Subject to any applicable exceptions in the Privacy Act, where we hold personal information and credit eligibility information about you, you have a right to have access to it.
 Within a reasonable period after receiving a request from you, we will take reasonable steps to provide you with access.
 An administrative fee may be payable for the provision of this information.
 We will advise you of the administrative fee payable by you prior to providing this information.
 To obtain access to your information, please write to: